Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 21 April 2025 11.32.12 UTC
+- WIB: Senin, 21 April 2025 12.28.25 UTC
-- WITA: Senin, 21 April 2025 12.32.12 UTC
+- WITA: Senin, 21 April 2025 13.28.25 UTC
-- WIT: Senin, 21 April 2025 13.32.12 UTC
+- WIT: Senin, 21 April 2025 14.28.25 UTC

 Kutipan Inspiratif:
-"She is a friend of my mind.
-She gather me, man.
-The pieces I am, she gather them and give them back to me in all the right order."
+"The size of your problems is nothing compared with your ability to solve them.
+Dont overestimate your problems and underestimate yourself."

-Kategori: friendship
+Kategori: motivational